468910/nativeadslib-ios/README.md

 Now try it again.
 If the problem persist, [contact us](mailto:support@pocketmedia.mobi).

 ## Usage
-There are several ways to implement the native ads in your application.
+There are several ways to implement native ads in your application.
 Firstly, there is the AdStream which will take care of the integration for you in UITableViews where the ads fit naturally as content cells.
 For maximum customizability however there is always the option to manually integrate the NativeAds with a custom view - and that will allow you to shape and place the ads in any way you can think of in your app.

 For both methods the parameters used are:

 - **placement key**, to be generated in the [user dashboard](http://third-party.pmgbrain.com/)
 - **delegate**, to receive the event callbacks as the ads are ready

-API documentation is avaibale in in a [web version](https://htmlpreview.github.io/?https://github.com/Pocketbrain/nativeadslib-ios/feature/new-structure-tests/docs/index.html), as well as in the code.
+API documentation is available in in a [web version](https://htmlpreview.github.io/?https://github.com/Pocketbrain/nativeadslib-ios/feature/new-structure-tests/docs/index.html), as well as in the code.

-### AdStream
+### AdStream Integration
 The Adstream allows to easily show native ads in your UITableView and or UICollectionView.
 You can specify the positions by giving an Array with fixed positions or frequency.
 Simply add the following code in your UIViewController and your ads will be automatically loaded into your view.